xqwustc/xqwustc.github.io/_pages/about.md

 # 🔥 News
+- *2022.11*: &nbsp;🎉🎉 I have obtained the National Scholarship (国家奖学金) from the Ministry of Education of the People’s Republic of China.
 - *2022.09*: &nbsp;🎉🎉 Two of our papers have been accepted by NeurIPS 2022 (One paper has been selected as an oral presentation and one is a poster).
 <!-- - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->